 The Mammillaria genus is generally found in the southwest United States and Mexico, with some spread into the Caribbean.
 This huge genus of plants contains at least 275 species of highly variable form, and thus are highly prized among collectors.
 Mammillarias are common cacti at shows, as well as ordinary garden centers, both for their appearance and their desirable traits in cultivation.
 Although this genus does include some very difficult plants to maintain, the most common ones are usually very easy and will stay small enough and grow slow enough to provide years of enjoyment.

 When they do flower, many species flower with a "crown" of flowers that surround the top of the plant like a wreath.

-Light: Mammillaria species appreciate strong light, but many species dislike more than four hours of direct summer sunlight.
+Light: Mammillaria species appreciate intense light, but many species dislike more than four hours of direct summer sunlight.
 Provide bright, even light for the best results.

 Water: Allow the soil mix to become nearly dry between waterings, but then water thoroughly.
 Immaculate drainage is essential, so never let the pots sit in water.
 Suspend watering in the winter, but mist occasionally.